-Diogenes asked only for Alexander to step aside, he was blocking the sun.
+Diogenes only asked for Alexander to step aside, as he was blocking the sun.

 People in antiquity definitely knew how to swim

-It is beyond dispute, however, that ancient Greeks knew how to swim and did so for pleasure or work.
+It is beyond dispute, however, that ancient Greeks knew how to swim and did so for both pleasure and work.

-Swimming was so natural to the ancient Greeks that there is no instruction on these exercises.
+Swimming was so natural to ancient Greeks that there is no instruction on these exercises.

-Children learned to swim as taught by their parents, in the same way they learned to walk.
+Children learned to swim as taught by parents in the same way they learned to walk.

 Plato considered a man who didn’t know how to swim the same as an uneducated man.

-Aristotle thought that swimming in the sea is better for the health than swimming in lakes and rivers.
-He was also in favor of cold water over warm.
+Aristotle believed that swimming in the sea is better for the health than swimming in lakes and rivers.
+He was also in favor of cold rather than warm water.

-The physical activity of swimming was necessary for warriors who had to cross rivers or swim for their lives in case of shipwreck during naval battles.
+The physical activity of swimming was necessary for warriors who were required to cross rivers or swim for their lives in case of shipwreck during naval battles.

 Remarkable is Homer’s description in The Iliad of the Greek navy’s departure for the Trojan War.

-Thucydides informs us that during the siege of Sphacteria by the Athenians, divers managed to bring provisions to the Spartans on the island by swimming underwater, towing baskets behind them.
+Thucydides informs us that, during the siege of Sphacteria by the Athenians, divers managed to bring provisions to Spartans on the island by swimming underwater and towing baskets behind them.

-According to Herodotus’ descriptions of the battle of Syracuse, the Athenians sent divers to destroy stakes which the Syracusans placed underwater to stop the enemy’s boats from approaching.
+According to Herodotus’ descriptions of the battle of Syracuse, Athenians sent divers to destroy stakes which Syracusans placed underwater to deter enemy’s boats from approaching.